ChiWang/DmpSW/DetectorCondition/Connector/Bgo/Readme.md

-##      Theose files (*.cnct) will be used in DmpSoftware/RawDataConversion/Bgo/src/DmpRdcBgo.cc
+##      Those files (*.map) will be used in DmpSoftware/RawDataConversion/Bgo/src/DmpRdcBgo.cc

 ##      NOTE:
         *   must named as Plane_i.cnct